SimonScholz/simonscholz.github.io/content/tutorials/ansible/index.md

 ssh-keygen -t ed25519 -C "ansible"
 ```

-Now you´ll be prompted to enter the file path.
+Now you'll be prompted to enter the file path.
 Since there usually already is a default file you might want to choose a different file name, e.g., `/home/your-username/.ssh/ansible`.

-In order to let ansible do it´s job later on we won´t add a passphrase for this ssh key.
+In order to let ansible do it's job later on we won't add a passphrase for this ssh key.

-Please keep this ssh secret, since this will be the credential/password to your server.
+⚠️ Please keep this ssh secret, since this will be the credential/password to your server.

 ## Copy ssh key to the server